-- The ODU (outdoor unit, antenna) may be prone to vandalism or adverse weather conditions (lightning, storm...); - Requires professional installation, management, monitoring and maintenance; - In some countries VSATs are heavily regulated; - As with all satellite solutions, there is a latency (delay) in the signal, making telephone and videoconferencing services more difficult.
+- VSAT services are generally expensive - VSAT services are not available for single site users, but only to multiple site networks - The ODU (outdoor unit, antenna) may be prone to vandalism or adverse weather conditions (lightning, storm, etc) - Requires professional installation, management, monitoring and maintenance - In some countries VSATs are heavily regulated - As with all satellite solutions, there is a latency (delay) in the signal, making telephone and videoconferencing services more difficult

-3.3.4.3 End user services for home or small office
+3.3.4.3.
+End-user services for home or small office

-Broadband access for end users is usually considered a "wired" solution: fibre optic backbones, cable modems on coax, xDSL and ISDN on twisted copper.
+Broadband access for end-users is usually considered a 'wired' solution: fibre optic backbones, cable modems on coax, xDSL and ISDN on twisted copper.
 ADSL can only be provided up to a distance of between 4 and 6 km from the local telephone exchanges, depending on various factors.
 The cost to upgrade the existing copper network is very high.
 This means that many households, particularly those in rural and remote areas, will probably never be able to receive ADSL.
 Similarly, the cost of laying bi-directional cables for interactive TV and Internet means that cable distribution is also unlikely to be available to those living in small towns or in the countryside.

-Satellite broadband connectivity has never been considered seriously as long as it did not allow for interactivity.
-However, nowadays satellites can provide interactivity via either the satellite return channel or by using a hybrid solution with narrowband return path via a telephone line.
-With Internet via Satellite, every user with the correct equipment and living within the satellite footprint can now have a broadband connection.
+Satellite broadband connectivity has never been considered seriously, as long as it did not allow for interactivity.
+However, nowadays satellites can provide interactivity via either the satellite return channel or by using a hybrid solution with narrow-band return path via a telephone line.
+With Internet via satellite, every user with the correct equipment and living within the satellite footprint can now have a broadband connection.

-Satellite has the capability to reach everywhere, thus effectively removing local loop difficulties, especially in areas with poorly developed infrastructure.
-The subscriber requests (for example the click on a hyperlink in a web page) can still be routed through terrestrial telephone lines, but the downloaded data can now be routed via satellite directly to the earth station of the end user.
+- Satellite has the capability to reach everywhere, thus effectively removing local loop difficulties, especially in areas with poorly developed infrastructure.
+The subscriber requests (eg the click on a hyperlink in a web page) can still be routed through terrestrial telephone lines, but the downloaded data can now be routed via satellite directly to the Earth station of the end-user.
 The typical asymmetry of home and small business Internet use opens up the possibility of using a slow, small pipe in one direction and a fast, wide pipe in the other.
-The average user does not need in-bound high-bandwidth connectivity around the clock and need even less out-bound high-bandwidth6.
-So the hybrid of highspeed satellite for in-bound matched to a low-cost, low-speed request path may well be the most costeffective solution.
-Using phone lines and a satellite downlink path means that you don't pay for more technology than you need.
+The average user does not need in-bound high-bandwidth connectivity around the clock and needs even less out-bound high-bandwidth2.
+So the hybrid of high-speed satellite for in-bound matched to a low-cost, low-speed request path may well be the most cost-effective solution.
+Using phone lines and a satellite downlink path means that you don't pay for more technology than you need. - 2 Most Internet-type traffic is asymmetric by nature: on average, the downlink (from ISP to end-user) is 20 times greater than the uplink (from end-user towards the Internet).
+It is worth noting however, that this is not true for certain particular endusers, web builders, content distributors etc, where the ratio is, of course, different.

-One-way Satellite Internet Connection
+One-way satellite Internet connection